ignaciolinari/beyond-the-cutoff/README.md

 - Pre-commit hooks enforce formatting and linting.
 - Configurable evaluation pipelines with Hydra or pydantic settings.
 - Ollama streamlines downloading and running lightweight (≤4B) models in Q4/Q8 formats optimized for MLX.

+### Configuration

+- Primary settings live in `configs/default.yaml` and are validated by `beyond_the_cutoff.load_config()` (default base model: `microsoft/Phi-3-mini-4k-instruct`).
+- Paths in the config resolve relative to the repository root so you can keep environment-specific overrides minimal.
+- Provide alternate configuration files per experiment and pass their paths to `load_config` when needed.

 ### Model Handling